bytegoose/ai/README.md

 Case Studies: DALL-E, CLIP, and VisualGPT

-### Applied AI in Industry Tasks: Applications in Healthcare, Autonomous Vehicles, and Media, Pharma
+### Course 3: Applied AI in Industry Tasks.
+Applications in Healthcare, Autonomous Vehicles, and Media, Pharma, etc

 #### Course 3.1 AI in Manufacturing: Predictive Maintenance and Quality Control